-For 2022, the Committee directly engaged NFP Compensation Consulting ("NFP," formerly Longnecker & Associates) as its independent compensation consultant to advise the Committee on executive compensation matters.
-NFP provided the Committee with information on industry trends, market practices and legislative issues.
-With the approval of the Compensation Committee, the Company also retained Alvarez and Marsal (or "A&M") to provide valuation services related to the use of performance-based restricted stock awards based on TSR and certain change-incontrol calculations.
-In 2022, the Company paid NFP a total of \$117,000 for consulting services related to executive and director compensation.
-The Company paid A&M a total of \$44,000 for valuation and change-in-control services in 2022.
+Through the first nine months of 2023, the Committee directly engaged NFP Compensation Consulting ("NFP") as its independent compensation consultant to advise the Committee on executive compensation matters.
+With the approval of the Compensation Committee, the Company also retained Alvarez and Marsal ("A&M") to provide valuation services related to the use of performance-based restricted stock awards based on TSR and certain annual proxy change-in-control calculations.
+In 2023, the Company paid NFP a total of \$127,000 for consulting services related to executive and director compensation.
+The Company paid A&M a total of \$45,000 for valuation and annual proxy calculations in 2023.
+In late 2023, the Committee engaged Meridian Compensation Partners ("Meridian") as its independent compensation consultant starting in the fourth quarter of 2023.
+Meridian is known for its expertise in the E&P industry.
+In 2023, the Company paid Meridian a total of \$59,000 related to executive compensation.

-NFP interacted with several of our officers and employees as necessary.
-In addition, NFP may seek input and feedback from members of our management regarding its work product prior to presentation to the Committee to confirm that information is accurate or address other issues.
-We believe that NFP provides an independent perspective to the Committee.
+NFP and Meridian interacted with several of our officers and employees as necessary.
+In addition, the compensation consultants may seek input and feedback from members of our management regarding its work product prior to presentation to the Committee to confirm that information is accurate or address other issues.
+Meridian reports directly to the Compensation Committee, participates in Committee meetings, reviews Committee materials, and provides advice to the Committee upon request.
+Additionally, Meridian updates the Committee on trends and issues in executive pay, comments on the competitiveness and reasonableness of our compensation programs and assists in the development and review of the annual bonus and long-term incentive programs.